The generalized second law in Euclidean Schwarzschild black hole: The distributional zeta-function method

-For large $a$, $|R(a)|$ is quite small, therefore, the dominant contribution to the average generating functional of connected correlation functions is given by the moments of the generating functional of correlation functions of the model.
-As have been seem in a set of previous works, the limit of large $a$ is associated to the thermodynamic limit \cite{Rodriguez-Camargo:2022wyz, heymans2024critical}.
-Later we will absorb such a quantity in the total volume.
-Once that we are already assuming that $a$ is large enough, we can write
+For large $a$, the quantity $|R(a)|$ is quite small, therefore, the dominant contribution to the average generating functional of connected correlation functions is given by the moments of the generating functional of correlation functions of the model.
+In previous works, it has been shown that the limit of large $a$ is associated to the thermodynamic limit \cite{Rodriguez-Camargo:2022wyz, Heymans:2024dzq}.
+Later, we will absorb such a quantity in the total volume.
+Hence, assuming that $a$ is large enough, we can write \eref{eq: m23e} as